orchestral/orchestra/docs/install.md

 <a name="download"></a>
 ## Installation with Laravel Artisan

+Orchestra can be downloaded directly from Artisan using the following commands:

 	php artisan bundle:install orchestra

 ### Bundle Registration

+In the `application/bundles.php` file, add the following entries:

 	'orchestra' => array('auto' => true, 'handles' => 'orchestra'),
-	'hybrid'
+	'hybrid',

+> **Note on Orchestra**, you can change `handles` value to anything unique, such as `admin` for example.

-> Registering Hybrid bundle is optional, but allow you to upgrade Orchestra and Hybrid with just a single `php artisan bundle:upgrade`.
+> **Note on Hybrid**, registering Hybrid bundle is optional, but allow you to upgrade Orchestra and Hybrid with just a single `php artisan bundle:upgrade`.

 ### Publish Bundle Asset

+Before running the Setup instruction, run the following from Artisan to publish all related assets for Orchestra:

 	php artisan bundle:publish

-You can change handles value to anything unique, such as `admin` for example.

 <a name="setup"></a>
 # Setup